 The gigantic Lion’s Head along Kennon Road is one of the most recognizable landmarks in Baguio.
 Located at the outskirts of the city, it is also a popular stopover for quick photo souvenirs before entering Baguio’s downtown area.

-Getting to Lion’s Head would be easy for people traveling in private cars.
-Unfortunately for commuters, like me, it was a bit harder to do since the buses running between Baguio and Manila does not pass though Kennon Road.
-The buses use the Marcos Highway instead.
+Getting to Lion’s Head should be easy for people traveling in private cars.
+Unfortunately for commuters, like me, it was a bit harder to do.
+The buses running between Baguio and Manila did not pass though Kennon Road.
+Instead, buses used the Marcos Highway .